HQ-afk-in-my-brain/HQ-afk-in-my-brain.github.io/Conceptual Overview (Basic Users).md

 ## Data

-Cruically, the data used in MFA is preconfigured into the application from an existing dataset.
+Crucially, the data used in MFA is preconfigured into the application from an existing dataset.
 This data includes: album name, album release year (1993-2024), album rating (1-10) and ranking, band/artist, and vinyl ownership.

-##

-##

 ## Functionality:

-##

 Figure 1: MFA’s user interface, displaying \#1 albums